VHP4Safety/cloud/docs/catalog.md

 ## FAIRDOMHub

-A web-accessible registry for storing, sharing and publishing research assets of biology projects. [[more info](service/fairdomhub.md)]
+A web-accessible registry to store, share and publish research assets of biology projects. [[more info](service/fairdomhub.md)]

 -------------------------------------------------------------------------------